-HMRC aims to process 95% of R&D Tax Credits claims within 28 days.
+HMRC aims to process the majority of claims within 28 days.
 However, it can take up to 100 days to get your money.
-Exactly how long it takes depends on a range of factors like HMRC’s capacity and the time of year.

 It then takes another five to ten days for the money to be transferred into your account.

-In total, it can take up to 100 days to receive your R&D Tax Credits.
+In total, it can take up to 100 days to receive your funding.

 R&D Tax Credits processing times

-So, if you file during these months – the spring slog, as we sometimes call it – you will probably have to wait longer to receive your funding.
+If you file during these months – the spring slog, as we sometimes call it – you will probably have to wait longer to receive your funding.
 Up to three months, in our experience.

-Your application can also take longer to process if your business and/or your claim are particularly complex.
+Your application can also take longer to process if your business and/or your R&D Tax Credits claim are particularly complex.
 For example, if you are claiming on behalf of a group.

 For this reason, it usually takes HMRC more time to process claims from larger companies, like those applying for the RDEC scheme.

-That means you could get your money up to almost a year early.
+That means you could get your money almost a year ahead of schedule.

 Through Advance Funding, you could accelerate your investments in staff and equipment and bring your product or service to market sooner.